Georgia Tech: Student demographics

-As of fall 2021, the student body consists of more than 40,000 undergraduate and graduate students, with graduate students making up 60% of the student body.
+As of fall 2023, the student body consists of more than 47,000 undergraduate and graduate students, with graduate students making up 60% of the student body.
 The student body at Georgia Tech is approximately 60% male and 40% female.

-Underrepresented groups enrollment is slowly increasing due to Tech valuing diversity and inclusion.
-Tech's growing liberal arts programs, more holistic review of all applicants, and outreach programs encouraging them to consider careers in STEM are effectively improving their presence on campus.

 Around 50–55% of all Georgia Tech students are residents of the state of Georgia, around 20% come from outside the U.S., and 25–30% are residents of other U.S. states or territories.
 The top states of origin for all non-Georgia U.S. students are Florida, Texas, California, North Carolina, Virginia, New Jersey, and Maryland.
 Students at Tech represent all 50 states and 114 countries.
 The top three countries of origin for all international students are China, India, and South Korea.

 Housing

 Georgia Tech Housing is subject to a clear geographic division of campus into eastern and western areas that contain the vast majority of housing.
 East Campus is largely populated by freshmen and is served by Brittain Dining Hall and North Avenue Dining Hall.
 West Campus houses some freshmen, transfer, and returning students (upperclassmen), and is served by West Village.
 Graduate students typically live off-campus (for example, in Home Park) or on-campus in the Graduate Living Center or 10th and Home.

-The Institute's administration has implemented programs in an effort to reduce the levels of stress and anxiety felt by Tech students.
+Just off campus, students can choose from several restaurants, including a half-dozen in Technology Square alone.
+The institute's administration has implemented programs in an effort to reduce the levels of stress and anxiety felt by Tech students.
 The Familiarization and Adaptation to the Surroundings and Environs of Tech (FASET) Orientation and Freshman Experience (a freshman-only dorm life program to "encourage friendships and a feeling of social involvement") programs, which seek to help acclimate new students to their surroundings and foster a greater sense of community.
-As a result, the Institute's retention rates improved.
+As a result, the institute's retention rates improved.